Cutaneous squamous-cell carcinoma: Diagnosis

 Diagnosis is confirmed via skin biopsy of the tissue or tissues suspected to be affected by SCC.

 The pathological appearance of a squamous-cell cancer varies with the depth of the biopsy.
 For that reason, a biopsy including the subcutaneous tissue and basilar epithelium to the surface is necessary for correct diagnosis.
 The performance of a shave biopsy (see skin biopsy) might not acquire enough information for a diagnosis.
 An inadequate biopsy might be read as actinic keratosis with follicular involvement.
 A deeper biopsy down to the dermis or subcutaneous tissue might reveal the true cancer.
 An excision biopsy is ideal, but not practical in most cases.
 An incisional or punch biopsy is preferred.
 A shave biopsy is least ideal, especially if only the superficial portion is acquired.

 Histological characteristics

-Histopathologically, the epidermis in cSCC in situ (Bowen's disease) will show hyperkeratosis and parakeratosis.
-There will also be marked acanthosis with elongation and thickening of the rete ridges.
-These changes will overly keratinocytic cells, which are often highly atypical and may have a more unusual appearance than invasive cSCC.
-The atypia spans the full thickness of the epidermis, with the keratinocytes demonstrating intense mitotic activity, pleomorphism, and greatly enlarged nuclei.
-They will also show a loss of maturity and polarity, giving the epidermis a disordered or "windblown" appearance.

-Two types of multinucleated cells may be seen: the first will present as a multinucleated giant cell, and the second will appear as a dyskeratotic cell engulfed in the cytoplasm of a keratinocyte.
-Occasionally, cells of the upper epidermis will undergo vacuolization, demonstrating an abundant and strongly eosinophilic cytoplasm.
-There may be a mild to moderate lymphohistiocytic infiltrate detected in the upper dermis.

 Histopathology of squamous-cell carcinoma in situ (black arrow), compared to normal skin, showing marked atypia.

 Squamous-cell carcinoma in situ, showing prominent dyskeratosis and aberrant mitoses at all levels of the epidermis, along with marked parakeratosis.

 In situ disease

-Bowen's disease is essentially equivalent to and used interchangeably with cSCC in situ, when not having invaded through the basement membrane.
-Depending on source, it is classified as precancerous or cSCC in situ (technically cancerous but non-invasive).
-In cSCC in situ (Bowen's disease), atypical squamous cells proliferate through the whole thickness of the epidermis.
-The entire tumor is confined to the epidermis and does not invade into the dermis.
-The cells are often highly atypical under the microscope, and may look more unusual than the cells of some invasive squamous-cell carcinomas.
+Bowen's disease (also known as cSCC in situ) is SCC that has not invaded through the basement membrane and is localized to the top layer of skin (the epidermis).
+The risk of progression of SCC in situ to cSCC is 3-5%, and if progression does occur, the risk of metastasis is 20%.
+The skin cells are often highly atypical under the microscope, and may look more unusual than the cells of some invasive squamous-cell carcinomas.

 cSCC in situ, high magnification, demonstrating an intact basement membrane.